AlexTechNoir/Next.js-Strapi-Ecommerce-store/README.md

 ## [Scripts and CDN links](https://github.com/AlexTechNoir/Next.js-e-commerce-online-store/blob/master/src/pages/_document.js#L34)

-## What can you do in this demo:

-- browse products
-- add/edit/delete products in cart
-- use sliders and magnifying glass
-- write/edit/delete reviews in Rich Text Editor and Facebook comments
-- search for products
-- make fake payments
-- change currency (7 avaliable)

 ## What did I use to make this demo:

 !
 Many links may be broken for now, I'll fix them ASA I'll finish rewriting this app !